This story is a revised version of Not Always Easy, the original of which was posted to the Nifty Archive a couple of years ago.

 "Yeah, and maybe pigs'll start flying!"

-"Suit yerself," said Steve with a shrug, "just trying to cheer ya up."
+"Suit yerself," said Steve with a shrug, "just trying to cheer you up."

 "Sorry, Steve.
-I know I'm being stupid...
-Just ignore me, OK?
-Prob'ly just a hormone thing!"
+I know I'm being stupid.
+Just ignore me, okay?
+Prob'ly it's just a hormone thing!"
 I said with a smile, trying to make a joke of it.